Why "Safe & Found" Matters for Dementia

 - Notify the person’s emergency contacts immediately when they are found

-A MedicAlert ID paired with the Safe & Found program means that someone with dementia is not alone in an emergency– if they are unable to find their way home or communicate important information, MedicAlert can be their voice.
+A MedicAlert ID paired with our unique Safe and Found program means that someone with dementia is not alone in an emergency.
+If they are unable to find their way home or communicate important information, MedicAlert can be their voice.

 Dementia is challenging, but peace of mind is available.